NY Waterway: Rescue operations

+September 11 attacks

 NY Waterway has played a role in a number of rescue and emergency operations.
 In the immediate aftermath of collapse of the World Trade Center, the company played a major role in the maritime response following the September 11 attacks and the evacuation of passengers who otherwise would have been stranded because of the chaos in the regional transportation network.
 It is estimated that NY Waterway transported over 150,000 people.
-The Hudson Riverfront 9/11 Memorial is located near NY Waterway terminal.
+The Hudson Riverfront 9/11 Memorial is located near the NY Waterway terminal.

+Northeast blackout of 2003

 The ferry service also brought people across the river during Northeast Blackout of 2003 when service on New Jersey Transit and Port Authority Trans-Hudson trains could not operate.
 During the 2005 New York City transit strike it provided alternative transportation.

+US Airways Flight 1549

-In 2009, the company was instrumental in the rescue of passengers of US Airways Flight 1549, which made an emergency landing on the Hudson River.
+In January 2009, the company was instrumental in the rescue of passengers of US Airways Flight 1549, which made an emergency landing on the Hudson River after both of its engines failed.
 The firm gained media attention both for its efforts to rescue passengers from airplane and for its hiring of 19-year-old Brittany Catanzaro as captain.
-Thanks in a large part to the successful efforts of Captains Vincent Lombardi and Catanzaro, together with their crews, all aboard were rescued.
+Thanks in part to the successful efforts of Captains Vincent Lombardi and Catanzaro, together with their crews, all aboard were rescued.

+Katherine G

 On April 6, 2012, a NY Waterway ferry rescued the crew of the Katherine G, a tugboat that capsized near Liberty Island.
 The ferry's captain, Mohamed Gouda, had also commanded one of the ferries that participated in the flight 1549 rescue.